[Image: Please click on the image to view the PDF version of the 2013 Jefferson Davis Parish Profile.]

 Family, Nutrition and Health

-The LSU AgCenter focuses on strengthening families and citizens through Nutrition and Health educational programs.
+The LSU AgCenter focuses on strengthening families and citizens through nutrition and health educational programs.
 By providing the latest LSU AgCenter research findings it creates healthier eating habits, combats childhood obesity and provides effective lifestyle instruction to prevent and/or manage physiological diseases such as diabetes.
-The Family Nutrition Program teaches nutrition and health programs to Head Start children and parents, Council on Ageing members, OFS and OCS clients.
-The LSU AgCenter maintains a partnership in educa-tion with the LVFC (Louisiana Volunteers for Family and Community).
+The Family Nutrition Program teaches nutrition and health programs to Head Start children and parents, Council on Aging members, OFS and OCS clients.
+The LSU AgCenter maintains a partnership in education with the LVFC (Louisiana Volunteers for Family and Community).
 Cooperative efforts focus on Health, Family Life, Environment, Literacy, and International Understanding.

 4-H Youth Development

 "LEARN BY DOING" is the premise of the Jeff Davis Parish 4-H Program.
-In Jeff Davis Parish, 4-H is a vital part of the educational process with active clubs in all parish public and parochial schools, reaching 911 youth in the 4th through 12th grade.
-The parish is concentrating on initiatives that include Workforce Preparation, Character Education, Leadership, and Community Service Learning based on the Mission Man-dates: Science, Engineering and Technology.
+In Jeff Davis Parish, 4-H is a vital part of the educational process with active clubs in all parish public and parochial schools, reaching 919 youth in the fourth through 12th grade.
+The parish is concentrating on initiatives that include Workforce Preparation, Character Education, Leadership, and Community Service-Learning based on the Mission Mandates: Science, Engineering and Technology.

-The Clover buds program in our parish is reaching 75 youth in grades Kindergarten through 3rd.
+The Clover buds program in our parish is reaching 80 youth in grades Kindergarten through third.
 The program introduces youth to 4-H and the hands on learning process and is working as a recruitment tool for our 4-H program. .
 Teen Leadership is a major program for the parish.
-The parish teen leader club has 125 mem-bers; the club focus is service learning and making a civic impact.
-Teen Leaders volunteered for the Capital Area Food Bank this past summer in Austin, TX.
-64 Teens attended 4-H University, 46 were Blue Ribbon winners and 5 state winners.
-Two Jeff Davis youth is working in a leadership position on the state level.
-The purpose of the Jeff Davis 4-H Outdoor Skills Club, our fastest growing program, is to teach youth firearm and archery equipment safety, sportsmanship and marksmanship.
-Over 130 youth and 15 Level I Certified Instruc-tor with many parent volunteers participate in the program.
+The parish teen leader club has 105 members; the club focus is service learning and making a civic impact.
+This year, they reached over 1,000 youth in their effort to teach the importance of distracted driving.
+Sixty-two teens attended 4-H University; 48 were Blue Ribbon winners and seven were state winners.
+One Jeff Davis youth is working in a leadership position on the state level.
+The purpose of the Jeff Davis 4-H Outdoor Skills Club, our fastest-growing program, is to teach youth firearm and archery equipment safety, sportsmanship and marksmanship.
+Over 130 youth and 25 Level I Certified Instructors with many parent volunteers participate in the program.
+This year, we had two youth represent our parish and state at the National Shooting Sport Contest in Shotgun.

 Agriculture & Natural Resources

 Agricultural production is the largest economic generator in Jeff Davis Parish.
 Profitability in agriculture has become more difficult to achieve due to increased cost of production, greater pest pressure and increased regulatory requirements.
-In order to help producers achieve fiscally and environmentally efficient production, the LSU AgCenter presents the latest research based recom-mendations through electronic newsletters, news articles, result demonstrations, farm research plots, field days, educational clinics, mass media and farm visits.
-Emphasis is in the major commodities of rice, soybean, sugarcane, grain and cattle production.
+In order to help producers achieve fiscally and environmentally efficient production, the LSU AgCenter presents the latest research-based recommendations through electronic newsletters, news articles, result demonstrations, farm research plots, field days, educational clinics, mass media and farm visits.
+Emphasis is in the major commodities of rice, soybean, sugarcane, grain, commercial turf and cattle production.
 Consumer horticulture (gardens, ornamentals and turf) is another major educational area.

 911 4-Hers enrolled in 24 clubs